Proven-Paradox/shaper-system/Handbook.md

 Targets: One enemy
 Cost: 5 MP (Upkeep 2 MP)
 Effect: At the beginning of your turn, reduce one of your target’s buff/debuff tracks by 1.
-Special: When you cast this spell, make a Magic Attack roll against the target.
+Special: When you cast this spell, make a Magic Offense roll against the target.
 This spell fails if your Result is less than 1.
 At the beginning of your turn you may choose to end Doom or attempt to maintain it.
-If you attempt to maintain it, you immediately pay the Upkeep cost, then repeat the Magic Attack roll against the target: on a Result of less than 1, the spell immediately ends, though the damage done to the victim’s buff tracks remains until otherwise reversed.
+If you attempt to maintain it, you immediately pay the Upkeep cost, then repeat the Magic Offense roll against the target: on a Result of less than 1, the spell immediately ends, though the damage done to the victim’s buff tracks remains until otherwise reversed.
 If you choose to maintain Doom, you must use the same buff/debuff track as the one first selected.
 If you wish to target a different track, you must start a new Doom casting.
 You may only Doom one target at a time.
 Description: You cause the victim to gradually become weaker.
 This can be inflicting a curse that drains the target’s energy over time, coating the target with nanobots or a chemical substance that inhibits their bodies, invoking vengeful spirits drag the target down, or similar effects.